yahoo/CMAK/README.md

 It supports the following :

  - Manage multiple clusters
- - Easy inspection of cluster state (topics, brokers, replica distribution, partition distribution)
+ - Easy inspection of cluster state (topics, consumers, offsets, brokers, replica distribution, partition distribution)
  - Run preferred replica election
  - Generate partition assignments with option to select brokers to use
  - Run reassignment of partition (based on generated assignments)